TheUnitedNations-ie/.github/profile/README.md

 # World Wide Developer Association

-This is a non-profit organization for developers (programmers) created by [Yarco Wang](http://www.bbish.net/), focusing on making verything better for programmers.
+This is a non-profit organization for developers (programmers) created by [Yarco Wang](http://www.bbish.net/), focusing on making verything better for programmers (or world).

 Starting from 2022-05-27, all rights reserved.